 If you set yours as “Tap to show“, then you need to tap your phone’s screen once just as you would normally do, in order to see your custom hole punch notification LED effect.

-And with that, you now have a customized virtual hole punch inspired notification LED that works together with your phone’s native always-on display function, on your Samsung Galaxy Note 10 and Note 20 smartphones. #cheers.
+And with that, you now have a customized virtual hole punch notification LED light that works together with your phone’s native always-on display, on your Samsung Galaxy Note 10 and Note 20 smartphones. #cheers.